 We are all flowers planted on this earth, which God plucks in His own good time: some a little sooner, some a little later . . .
 Father and son may we meet in Paradise.
 I, poor little moth, go first.
 Adieu

-But we need not belabour the point, for one with eyes fixed on heaven, bodily torment is of little account.
+But we need not belabour the point, for one with eyes fixed on heaven, bodily torment is of little account, and fear transformed by love, a point to ponder in our own troubled days.
 As one of the martyrs, Paul Le-Bao-Tinh, put it in today’s Office of Readings:

 The prison here is a true image of hell: to cruel tortures of every kind – shackles, irons chains, manacles – are added hatred, vengeance, calumnies, obscene speech, quarrels, evil acts, swearing curses, as well as anguish and grief.

-But as he goes on to conclude, with hope and even some level of interior happiness which only the Catholic religion can offer:
+But as he goes on to conclude, with hope and even some level of interior happiness which only the fullness of the Catholic Faith can offer:

 In the midst of these torments, which usually terrify others, I am, by the grace of God, full of joy and gladness, because I am not alone – Christ is with me.